B.S. in Uncrewed Aircraft Systems

 Hampton University is a proud member of the United States Air Force’s University Affiliated Research Center (UARC) for Tactical Autonomy.
 Through this, AUSM students will contribute to federally funded projects in AI, remote sensing, and autonomous flight.
 The AUSM program will prioritize outreach to STEM-based public high schools in Hampton Roads, as well as statewide technical community colleges, to build a highly skilled autonomy pipeline.

-The university is also a member of the FAA UAS-Collegiate Training Initiative (UAS_CTI) along with an elite network of academic partners recognized for their rigorous UAS training standards.
+The university is also a member of the FAA UAS-Collegiate Training Initiative (UAS-CTI) along with an elite network of academic partners recognized for their rigorous UAS training standards.
 The Bachelor of Science in Aviation Management with a concentration in Uncrewed Aerial Systems (AUSM) program is available this Fall 2025.

 ELEVATE YOUR FUTURE WITH US.